 (Calcium acetate, calcium nitrate, calcium chloride)

-Foliar application is the quickest remedy for acute calcium deficiency, as plants absorb nutrients more efficiently through leaves than through roots.
-It is especially recommended and most practical for seedlings and transplants.
-Calcium chloride does not raise soil pH.
+Commercial foliar calcium sprays are the quickest remedy for acute calcium deficiency, as plants absorb nutrients more efficiently through leaves than through roots.
+It is often used as a remedy for container plant issues especially for seedlings and transplants.
+Foliar sprays do not amend the soil and should be considered a supplement to proper soil nutrition management.

 (Calcium carbonate and other forms of mined limestone)